amreyes11/Final-Project-Grp-4/README.md

 # Project Overview

-In this segment, the presentation deliverable includes the following:

-* The selected topic and the reasoning for that selection

-* A description of the data

-* The questions that the team plans to answer with the project

 We will be analyzing California counties’ poverty levels with California counties, hospitals, and performance level based on hospital procedures performed between 2016-2020 to determine and evaluate if poverty levels correlate with hospital performance and how impactful it is.

 # Expectations